ValeGottardello/dashboard/README.md

 # FIXUP

 [Try here](https://fixup.vercel.app/)
+This is a full-stack application build in with Javascript, React in the client side, and Express, Node.js and Postgresql in the server side.

 ## Idea 💡

 The idea was inspired by past work experiences which motivated me to think about what is the best way to organize a team work space, improve efficiency, productivity and a host of other benefits.
-Look up the wireframes [here] (https://whimsical.com/wireframes-org-app-W4Gnk7pBHdG9m8jy1z6M5g)
+Look up the wireframes [here](https://whimsical.com/wireframes-org-app-W4Gnk7pBHdG9m8jy1z6M5g)

 ## Planning 📋